Daniel-Berresheim/Ghostgame/README.md

 - error messages

+Controlls:
+1) move_left, move_right, move_up, move_down:
+- moves the character in the direction
+- used in Movables and in Human only for horizontal movement(move_right, move_left)
+- used in Ghost for all directions
+2) possess:
+- used in Ghost to possess or unpossess an Possessable
+3) action:
+- currently unused
+- will be used in Human to interact with objects like buttons and switches
+4) reload:
+- currently reloads the whole game
+- will reload the current room and sets the ghost to the position, where he entered the room
+5) switch_fullscreen:
+- switch between fullscreen mode and windowed mode
+6) switch_possessable:
+- used in Ghost to switch the selected Possessable
+- while possessing, can be used to switch to another possessable in range
+7) jump:
+- used in Human to let him jump

-Collision System:
+Collision Layer:

-collision layer:
-- 1) solid_blocks: tilemap blocks, which are solid for all objects including the ghost
+1) solid_blocks: tilemap blocks, which are solid for all objects including the ghost
-- 2) blocks: tilemap blocks, which are solid for nearly all objects; ghost excluded
+2) blocks: tilemap blocks, which are solid for nearly all objects; ghost excluded
-- 3) objects: mainly possessables, which do not collide with other objects
+3) objects: mainly possessables, which do not collide with other objects
-- 4) solid_objects: mainly possessables, which have to collide with other possessables
+4) solid_objects: mainly possessables, which have to collide with other possessables

 Z Index:
 -1	background_color
 0	background_texture
 1	clock